 If you do not have enough Ethernet ports on your router to accommodate all your devices, you will need a switch, for example, the Netgear GS308.
 Connect your modem to one Ethernet port on the router, and your switch to another Ethernet port on the router.
 Then, connect all other Ethernet devices to the switch.

-Netgear (including Orbi) and Linksys Velop routers
+CenturyLink, Netgear (including Orbi), Deco, UniFi and Linksys Velop routers

 If you are using a Netgear router (including Orbi), go into the Netgear admin portal in your browser (www.routerlogin.net), navigate to the ADVANCED > Setup > WAN Setup section, and make sure that Disable IGMP Proxying is unchecked.